stackbit/stackbit-nextjs-starter/README.md

 }
 ```

-After sourcebit fetches the data it outputs the `.sourcebit-nextjs-cache.json` file which contains and array of page objects.
+Whenever you run `npm run dev` or `npm run build` Sourcebit fetches content and outputs the `.sourcebit-nextjs-cache.json` file which contains an array of page objects.

-### Loading content

-Inside nextjs page routes ie `src/pages/[[...slug]].js`, you can load page data by it's path using `sourcebitDataClient.getStaticPropsForPageAtPath(path)` inside of `getStaticProps`
+Inside a Nextjs page route like `src/pages/[[...slug]].js` you can load page data by it's path using the `sourcebitDataClient.getStaticPropsForPageAtPath(path)` function inside of `getStaticProps`

 ```js
 // src/pages/[[...slug]].js